deployphp/docs/advanced/deploy-and-git.md

 ~~~

-There are to possibilities: deploy keys and agent forwarding.
+There are two possibilities: deploy keys and agent forwarding.

 ## Deploy keys